webmachinelearning/webnn-samples/code/README.md

 Click the `Edit` button to edit the code in the code editor.

 Select one of the existing examples from the `Examples` dropdown list.

+Or set the example by appending the search parameter to the URL, e.g. "?example=matmul.js".